 But surely we are in a different world now?

 Yes, and no!
-The government has relaxed insolvency rules regarding wrongful trading ie directors could be expected to try and trade through this difficult time as it is impossible to make the same sort of judgements that you would normally take pre pandemic.
-But it has not relaxed other parts of the insolvency legislation such as the creation of a preference.
+The government has reinstated the insolvency rules regarding wrongful trading and it has not relaxed other parts of the insolvency legislation such as the creation of a preference.
 So if your business was/is insolvent, which in legal terms probably was as the pandemic took hold, then the rules still apply.